clayschick/smoker-gadget/fw/README.md

 iex(1)> Nerves.Runtime.Shell.start
 ```

+#### Logging

-Can also see the start-up log using RingLogger
+Can also see the start-up log using RingLogger.

+Or just log out in general from the console.

 ```elixir
 iex(1)> RingLogger.next